 3. Swim or take a Pletna to the island.

-A lot of people swim, paddle board, kayak or even canoe to the island.
+A lot of people swim, paddleboard, kayak, or even canoe to the island.
 My hostel-mate told me she rented a canoe and had to paddle her way to the island and STRUGGLED.
 The wind made it impossible for her to get back to land.
 There’s different places where you can rent equipment to get to the island.
 Depending on what you want to do and how many people you’re with, I suggest looking at the prices for each item and see what seems the most cost-effective for you.

 I decided to take the boat, Pletna (similar to a gondola-like boat), to the island.
-If you’re the first person to arrive (like I was) you’ll have to wait until the boat is full.
+If you’re the first person to arrive (like I was) you will have to wait until the boat is full.
 The boat fills about 14-20 people.
 The boat trip includes transportation there and back from the island and 40 minutes on the island.

 4. Book an adventure tour.

 There’s so many adventure tours you can book from Bled.
-You can go canyoning, water rafting, balloon flight, cave kayaking, skydiving, zip lining, paragliding, and so much more!
+You can go canyoning, water rafting, balloon flight, cave kayaking, skydiving, zip-lining, paragliding, and so much more!
 There’s so many fun activities you can do from Bled.
 If you’re there in the winter, there’s a lot of winter activities too.
 You can go ice climbing, snowshoeing, skiing, and more!
 If you walk around Bled, you’ll see a lot of tour companies advertising for different activities you can book.

-5. Visit Bled castle.
+5. Visit Bled Castle.

-Bled castle has a beautiful view of the lake from a different viewpoint.
-The trail to get to Bled castle is not really marked on the road, but you’re essentially hiking up the forest.
+Bled Castle has a beautiful view of the lake from a different viewpoint.
+The trail to get to Bled Castle is not really marked on the road, but you’re essentially hiking up the forest.
 Keep going uphill and you’ll finally get to the top and will see the castle.
 It’s a little expensive to get in.
 Other than the views, I personally did not feel like it was worth paying to get in.
 If you make a reservation at the restaurant, you get free admission into the castle.
 The restaurant has a beautiful view of the lake so it might be worth doing if you want to dine there!
-If you go around the castle, there’s a free spot you can view of the lake.
+If you go around the castle, there’s a free spot you can view the lake.
 This would be a really pretty place to see the sunset.
 Someone told me it’s free to enter the castle after 8 pm.
 I’m not positive if that’s true… so don’t quote me on that.

 6. Book a tour to go inside caves.

 Postojna cave is a popular cave in Slovenia and one of the world’s largest karst monument.
 Book a tour to see Postojna cave and visit more sights in Slovenia.
 There are a few companies that offer this tour.
-You can check online to see which company and tour fits your price range.
+You can check online to see which company and tour fit your price range.